mattmoore/maki/README.md

-# MAKI
+# Maki Compiler

-**Meta-Advanced Kotlin Implementation - _An alternative Kotlin compiler and runtime with advanced metaprogramming capabilities._**
+Maki is a research project to build a compiler that supports multiple languages.
+The first two languages under development will be Kotlin and Scala.

 ## Setup

-You'll need SBT 1.3.10.
+You'll need `sbt 1.3.10`.

 To run the tests: